Rent safe and private dog parks hosted by locals

 Some dogs have a difficult time separating the pieces of a training picture from each other.
 If your dog is struggling to learn a verbal cue, make sure:

-• You don’t give the verbal at the exact same time as the hand signal.
+• You do not give the verbal at the exact same time as the hand signal.
 If you do, your dog might “tune out” the sound in favor of paying attention to your motion.

 Troubleshoot problems teaching your dog to shake

-Here are some common issues to think about if you're having a hard time teaching your dog to shake.
-Your training approach might need to vary from dog to dog in order to get the correct behavior.
+Having a hard time teaching your dog to shake?
+Here are some common issues to think about.
+Remember that every animal is different.
+You might need to vary your training approach from dog to dog in order to get the correct behavior!

 Is your dog experiencing physical pain or discomfort?